Diing54/Marine-waste-detection-Model/README.md

 This project focuses on building a machine learning model to detect marine waste from images.
 By leveraging advanced computer vision techniques and deep learning, the model aims to identify and classify waste materials in aquatic environments, contributing to environmental conservation efforts.

 ## Features
+-**An Accuracy of 90%**
-- **Image Classification**: Detects and classifies different types of waste in marine environments.
+- **Binary Classification**: Detects and classifies different types of waste in marine environments as either plastic or no plastic.
 - **Real-Time Prediction**: Supports integration with live camera feeds for real-time waste detection.
 - **Scalable Design**: Easily extendable for additional waste categories or environments.